-- Exploring how the charity can play a role in supporting our commitment to equality, diversity, and inclusion by engaging communities to tackle mental health stigma and promote mental health wellbeing. - Exploring how the charity can play a key role in addressing health inequalities and tackling stigma around mental health, learning disabilities and autism. - Linking in with the Chamber of Commerce to gain support and raise the profile of mental health charity giving within the private sector. - Meetings with Amazon via Amazon attendance at employee events - New fundraising opportunity for staff contributions (Pennies from Heaven). - 5.
-Barriers to progress and impact on achievement of strategic ambitions See section 2.2 above. - 6.
-Actions to be taken prior to next meeting of the Committee - Continuous review the charity investment portfolio. - Update from the Chair following the NHS Charity Chairs meeting and review any learning and opportunities for joint working. - Discuss future resource support for the Charity. - 7.
-Items recommended for escalation to the Board at a future meeting
+- Exploring how the charity can play a role in supporting our commitment to equality, diversity, and inclusion by engaging communities to tackle mental health stigma and promote mental health wellbeing. - Exploring how the charity can play a key role in addressing health inequalities and tackling stigma around mental health, learning disabilities and autism. - Linking in with the Chamber of Commerce to gain support and raise the profile of mental health charity giving within the private sector. - Meetings with Amazon via Amazon attendance at employee events - New fundraising opportunity for staff contributions (Pennies from Heaven).

+5. Barriers to progress and impact on achievement of strategic ambitions See section 2.2 above.

+- Continuous review the charity investment portfolio. - Update from the Chair following the NHS Charity Chairs meeting and review any learning and opportunities for joint working. - Discuss future resource support for the Charity.